braddoeswebdev/summer-workshops/source/ruby/01-numbers.html.md

 ## Simple Arithmetic

 So far, we've got all the makings of a simple calculator.
 (Calculators always use floats, so if you want your computer to act just like a calculator, you should also use floats.)
-For addition and subtraction, we use + and -, as we saw.
-For multiplication, we use \*, and for division we use /.
+For addition and subtraction, we use `+` and `-`, as we saw.
+For multiplication, we use `\*`, and for division we use `/`.
 Most keyboards have these keys in the numeric keypad on the far right side.
-If you have a smaller keyboard or a laptop, though, you can just use Shift 8 and / (same key as the ? key).
 Let's try to expand our calc.rb program a little.
 Type in the following and then run it.

 ~~~~ ruby
 puts 1.0 + 2.0